asyncapi/python-paho-template/README.md

 In the samples directory there is an example of code that is close to what we intend to generate.

+## Configuration

-To run the sample code, copy config-template.ini to config.ini and enter your host and password.
+To run the sample code, copy config-template.ini to config.ini and enter the connection details.

+If no authentication is needed, you need not provide the username and password values.

+If no host is given, the template attempts to find an mqtt host in the servers section of the AsyncAPI document to use instead.

 ## Specification Conformance
 Note that this template interprets the AsyncAPI document in conformance with the [AsyncAPI Specification](https://www.asyncapi.com/docs/specifications/2.0.0/).